-The retailer, which has spun off divisions and is tapping its real estate to raise cash, has long tried to leverage its in-house brand portfolio, most recently hiring a global licensing agent to find new opportunities for the Sears badges.
+The retailer, which has divested its Land’s End, Hometown and Outlet Stores and Canadian divisions, and is now tapping its real estate to raise cash, has long tried to leverage its in-house brand portfolio, most recently hiring a global licensing agent to find new opportunities for the Sears badges.

-This time, the chain has retained two investment banks — Citigroup Global Markets and LionTree Advisors — to help develop “potential partnerships or other transactions” that would expand its brands and services outside of Sears and Kmart.
+This time, the chain has retained two investment banks — Citigroup Global Markets and LionTree Advisors — to help develop “potential partnerships or other transactions” that would expand the retailer’s brands and services outside of Sears and Kmart.

 “As the ‘Internet of Things’ develops and as more of our lives become connected, we believe Sears Home Services and Kenmore, Craftsmen and DieHard stand to benefit significantly from broader accessibility,” the company said in statement.